neeleshapatil/DBMS-Information/README.md

 ALTER TABLE customers
 RENAME TO contacts
 ```
-TRUNCATE: This is used to remove all records from a table, including all spaces allocated for the records are removed.
+TRUNCATE: It is used to delete all the rows of a relation (table) in one go.
+With the help of the “TRUNCATE” command, we can’t delete the single row as here WHERE clause is not used.
+By using this command the existence of all the rows of the table is lost.
+It is comparatively faster than the delete command as it deletes all the rows fastly.
+Here we can’t restore the tuples of the table by using the “ROLLBACK” command.

 COMMENT: This is used to add comments to the data dictionary.
 # 15) DML(Data Manipulation Language)